+The results show minor changes in the results by do not using the method for sign coding.

 Conclusion

 This contribution is similar to EE2-6.3 but a full retraining has been performed to be consistent with the new L model and NEP model.
 It allows a more reliable result for future CABAC training.
 It is proposed to adopt the new parameters and fixes in the next version of ECM.